JongseokYu/JongseokYu/README.md

-- 👋 Hi, I’m @JongseokYu
+- 👋 Hi, I’m @JongseokYu👨‍💻
-- 👀 I’m interested in @Data_Analytics
+- 👀 I’m interested in @Data Analytics💻
-- 🌱 I’m currently studying @Library and Information Science & @Statistics at @Sungkyunkwan University
+- 📚 I’m currently studying @Library and Information Science📑 & @Statistics📊 at @Sungkyunkwan University
+-

 <!---
 JongseokYu/JongseokYu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.